Code-Institute-Submissions/cumbrian-kayaking/README3.md

 **The website attempts to meet the users goals ** by providing

-a) Quick, easy and obvious navigation to  access extra information  - CTA buttons, link to contact form with text area for q
+a) Quick, easy and obvious navigation to  access extra information  - CTA buttons, link to contact form with text area for questions.

-b)  Images on the website  aimed at  instilling in the user an immediate sense of “ I would love to experience that “- hero image, trips gallery
+b)  Images on the website  aimed at  instilling in the user an immediate sense of “ I would love to experience that “- hero image, image gallery

- c) Compelling easy to read information on the website in terms of -  features,  team credentials.
+ c) Compelling, easy to read information on the website in terms of -  features,  team credentials.

- d)  Reassurance  that their email will not be spammed and that the company is credible by providing  good social proof with strong testimonials on the website and links to reputable holiday associations
+ d)  Reassurance  that their email will not be spammed Evidence that the company is credible by providing  good social proof with strong testimonials on the website and links to reputable holiday associations